pip-services/pip-services-docs/content/en/python/data/persistence/identifiable_memory_persistence.md

 #### update_partially
-Updates only few selected fields in a data item.
+Updates only a few selected fields in a data item.

 > update_partially(correlation_id: Optional[str], id: Any, data: [AnyValueMap](../../../commons/data/any_value_map)): T